decretist/Dissertation/Chapter3/chapter3.markdown

 <!--

+My point is not that Pennington, Winroth, *et alii*, *are* framing their arguments in the terms Foucault borrows from Jerome, but rather that if the bigraphical details of their respective historical Gratians are abstracted away, their arguments *could* be reframed in those terms.

 Vetulani and Chodorow, who consider the omission of Roman law an explicit ideological choice on Gratian's part, seem on the other hand to lean in the direction of defining the author as a field of